frantomich/frantomich/README.md

 Welcome to my playground!

-I am passionate about science, technology and engineering, and I am currently a Computer Engineering undergraduate. 🔬 🖥️ ⚙️
+I am passionate about science, technology and engineering. 🔬 🖥️ ⚙️

 Enjoy my open repositories at your own risk. 😅